Vernix caseosa: Morphology

 Vernix is composed of mobile corneocytes embedded in an amorphous lipid matrix.
 Precise biological mechanisms leading to its formation are poorly understood.

 The cells are polygonal or ovoid in shape, malleable, and lack nuclei; typical thickness is 1-2 μm.
 Nuclear ghosts are frequently observed and Acid Phosphatase Activity is nonuniform.
 Keratin filaments build a scaffold like structure which form a water-storage area.
 As opposed to stratum corneum, the vernix corneocytes lack desmosomal attachment and the lipid layer is more disordered.

 Physical properties

 Vernix is a white viscous cream-like substance in appearance.

 The water is not uniformly distributed throughout, but rather exclusively present in the sponge-like corneocytes; despite its high water content, vernix is non-polar (due to lipids) and more vapor-permeable than stratum corneum.

 Functions

-Vernix appears in all full term infants but with widely varying body-coverage, while premature and post-mature births generally do not display any.
+Vernix appears in all full-term infants, with widely varying body coverage.
+Premature and post-mature births generally do not display any.

 It is theorized (and observed) to serve several purposes: